 Cognitive-Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) are two forms of talk therapy.
 Both forms of therapy have patients working with psychiatrists to learn and teach skills to help them manage their mental health.
 While they’re both highly effective and important tools in aiding mental health, the two are very different approaches.
-Knowing the differences between the two is important to understanding how each therapy approach works.
+Knowing the differences between the two is important to understand how each therapy approach works.

 CBT focuses on how thoughts, feeling, and behaviors all influence one another.
 For example, if you think someone is mad at you (thought), you may avoid them (action), and feel sad about it (feeling).
 CBT teaches that this relationship can be beneficial though, because if you have a positive change in one area (thought, feeling, action) then it can lead to positive changes in all factors.

 Research shows that CBT is an effective approach to many different mental health problems.
 It’s most often used to treat depression, anxiety disorders, eating disorders, and substance abuse issues.

 This form of therapy is structures, short-term, focused on the present, and goal-oriented.
 CBT usually starts by educating about the particular mental illness and the challenges it brings to a person’s life.
 Then CBT teaches skills and strategies to help make positive changes in their thoughts, feelings, and behaviors.

 DBT is actually based on CBT, so they do share similarities.
 However, DBT has a greater focus on emotional and social aspects of life compared to CBT.
 DBT was developed to help people cope with extreme emotions and harmful behaviors.
 It’s an evidence-based therapy approach, where people learn how to regulate emotions.

 Current research shows that DBT is a great treatment option for mental illnesses.
 It’s most often used for borderline personality disorder, but it is also effective at helping with self-harm, bipolar disorder, anxiety disorders, depression, PTSD, and eating disorders.